nagoriktech/Audio-Book-Generator/README.md

 **Add Quality Control:**
 Insert a webhook or notification node after the Upload file node that sends you a Slack message or email when audiobook generation completes, including links to the generated files for immediate review.

+---

+---

+## License

+This project is licensed under the terms specified in the [LICENSE](LICENSE) file.

+For more information about usage rights and restrictions, please refer to the LICENSE file in the repository root.